jesstunn/rscam-group2/README.md

 ### Mass Analysis Study

-To run a comprehensive analysis of how total mass depends on Peclet number and uptake parameter:
+To run a comprehensive analysis of how average mass depends on Peclet number and uptake parameter:

 ```bash
 python3 run_simulation.py --mass_study